 English Golden Retriever (British)

-One important clarification: “English Cream Golden Retriever” is a marketing term, not an official classification.
+One important clarification: “English Cream Golden Retriever Golden Retriever” is a marketing term, not an official classification.
 An English Cream is simply an English Golden with a cream-colored coat.
 No separate breed exists, and no special health superiority comes with the label.
-Breeders use “English Cream” to signal a desirable coat color — and often to justify premium pricing.
+Breeders use “English Cream” to signal a desirable coat color, and often to justify premium pricing.
 Now you know better.

 Now that you know the three regional types, a visual comparison makes the differences much easier to remember.